 "Now let me say this and I don’t want you to panic when I say it.
 Saving faith is an ADULT ISSUE.
 Saving faith is an ADULT EXPERIENCE.
 Salvation is an ADULT EXPERIENCE.
 Am I saying that a child cannot be saved?
 I’m saying that salvation is a conscious turning from sin to follow Jesus Christ with an understanding of something of the sinfulness of sin, its consequences and something of who Jesus Christ is, what He has provided and that I’m committing my life to Him.
 At what point can a child understand that?...I tell parents that salvation is an adult decision....There is no illustration in Scripture of childhood salvation.
 There is none.
-People want to throw the Philippian jailer and his household; well that’s talking about his servants so there is no reference there about his children.
+People want to throw in the Philippian jailer and his household; well that’s talking about his servants so there is no reference there about his children.
 So there is no such thing as a childhood conversion."

 In fairness, MacArthur is not saying that a child cannot be saved.
 But he does seem to be saying that if a child is to be saved he must understand as an adult, make an adult decision and have an adult experience.
 [The Lord Jesus taught that to be saved adults must become as little children (Matt.
-18:3); MacArthur teaches that to be saved children must become as adults]
+18:3); MacArthur teaches that to be saved children must become as adults.]

-How does this relate to His teaching on Lordship?
+How does this relate to Christ's teaching on Lordship?
 If salvation is by simple child-like faith in the Saviour, then child salvation is no problem.
 On the other hand, if salvation involves obedience to Christ’s commands, surrendering to Christ’s Lordship, fulfilling the demands of discipleship, commitment of one’s life to the Saviour, etc., then salvation has become a very involved and complicated thing that would not at all be simple for a child to do.
 If we complicate the gospel with all kinds of Lordship requirements, then we have indeed made it very, very difficult for children (and for adults)!
 If we proclaim the gospel message that salvation is simply by grace through faith (based upon the Person and work of Christ, not based upon sinful man’s fragile commitment), then this is a message that can be gladly received by people of all ages.

 For a more cautious statement on child salvation, see Faith Works, pages 208-210.
-There he says, "Children cannot be saved before they are old enough to understand the gospel clearly and can embrace it with genuine faith" (p.
+There John MacArthur says, "Children cannot be saved before they are old enough to understand the gospel clearly and can embrace it with genuine faith" (p.
 208).
 How old does a child need to be before he can understand the gospel as defined by Lordship salvation advocates?

 Home Page - Sunday School & Bible Studies - Help for the Seeking Heart